kkylin/mit-scheme-intel-mac-patch/README.md

-# mit-scheme-intel-mac-patch

-* Installing MIT/GNU Scheme on macOS
+# Installing MIT/GNU Scheme on macOS

 These are my notes for installing <a href="https://www.gnu.org/software/mit-scheme/">MIT/GNU